lepoul/ansible_modules/cisco_ios/README.md

 ## Dependency

-This module makes use of the cisco_ncclient [a link](https://github.com/lepoul/cisco_ncclient) Python module, for the establishment of the NETCONF sessions and the installation of the configuration.
+This module makes use of the [cisco_ncclient](https://github.com/lepoul/cisco_ncclient) Python module, for the establishment of the NETCONF sessions and the installation of the configuration.